 Invisalign: A Clear Solution for Adults and Teens

 If you are dissatisfied with the alignment of your teeth, there has never been a better time to undergo orthodontic treatment.
-For teens and adults, Invisalign offers the most advanced clear aligner system in the world -- and more than 4 million people have already benefitted from their clear braces.
+For teens and adults, Invisalign offers the most advanced clear aligner system in the world -- and more than 4 million people have already benefited from their clear braces.
 No other clear braces treatment is backed by so much data and experience.
 Keep reading to learn more about how it works, what it’s like to live with Invisalign, and whether or not clear braces are right for you.

 How Invisalign Works